scopeusc/scope-f19/lesson-5/README.md

 }
 ```

-Now, we are completed with adding all functionalities but still, if we click the buttons of our Calculator app in the browser, nothing will happen.
-The reason behind this is we have not linked our handleClick function with the button’s onClick attribute in our Button component in the button.js file.
-To do so, we will pass the handleClick function as props to the Button component and assign this function to the button’s onClick event in Button component.
+Now, we are done with adding all functionalities but still, if we click the buttons in the browser, nothing will happen.
+The reason is because we have not linked our `handleClick` function with the button’s `onClick` attribute in our `Button` component.
+To do so, we will pass the `handleClick` function as props to the `Button` component and assign this function to the button’s `onClick` event.

 In the Calculator component, add the following line to every Button component: